cit-bioinfo/BLCAsubtyping/README.md

 devtools::install_github("cit-bioinfo/BLCAsubtyping")
 library(BLCAsubtyping)
 ```
+## Usage
+This package provides a main function named `classify` which labels a batch of RNA transcriptomic profiles according to one or several of the 6 classifications implemented.
+`classify` requires the following main arguments :
+- `expMat` : A data.frame or matrix of normalized expression data with genes in row and samples in column.
+- `gpl` : A data.frame with gene/probeset annotation with at least one column with HGNC gene symbols and row names corresponding to the row names of `expMat`.
+- `symbol` : A character specifying the column name of `gpl` containing HGNC gene symbols.
+- `classification.systems` : A character vector with the names of the classifications to be run on the `expMat` data, among "Baylor"([1]), "UNC"([2]), "MDA"([3]), "Lund"([4]), "CIT"([5]), "TCGA"([6]).

 ## Example
 The package includes an example dataset [5] to illustrate the use of the main function.
 ```{r}